 - Lower turnover rate

-The best thing your business can do is connect employees who have addiction issues using treatment programs such as those found at Gateway Foundation.
+The best thing your business can do is connect employees who have addiction issues using treatment programs such as those found at Gateway.
 We have the science-based medical knowledge needed to address drug and alcohol addiction so employees can recover successfully.
 To find out more, contact us today.